 Cambridge Creek Inlet is located on the Choptank River about 16 miles east of the main Chesapeake Bay Channel.
 Passage up the Choptank River is easy and straightforward if you follow all the aids to navigation precisely.
 Those aids to navigation typically mark long-reaching shoals that extend north or south from the respective shorelines with two- to three-foot depths just outside the marked channel.

-The image above is a view from the southwest looking northeast over the opening of Cambridge Creek at the Choptank River.
-Off to the right (east southeast) is the state Route 50 Bridge (50-foot fixed vertical clearance), which carries heavy volumes of traffic of people traveling to and from the beach resorts in Ocean City to the southeast.
+The image above is a view from the southeast looking northwest over the opening of Cambridge Creek at the Choptank River.
+Off to the right (east southeast) is the state Route 50 Bridge (50-foot fixed vertical clearance), which carries travellers to and from the beach resorts in Ocean City to the southeast.
+Just up river from the bridge is the Hyatt Regency Chesapeake Bay Golf Resort and Spa and Hyatt Rivermarsh Marina, a magnificent resort set in natural surroundings.
+Transient and annual slip holders are welcome, and enjoy all the amenities the resort has to offer.

 On the left (west) side of the inlet opening is the Cambridge Municipal Marina, while the expansive Yacht Maintenance facility can be seen on the right (east) side just across the creek.
 Farther in is the Maryland Avenue Bascule Bridge (eight-foot closed vertical clearance), which opens on a restricted schedule mornings, evenings and weekends.